-For many people, chicken wings are reserved for the Super Bowl or other worthy game days, but here’s a little secret - it doesn’t have to be that way.
-Whether you’re planning a summer picnic, heading to the beach for the afternoon, or just looking to curl up on the couch and binge-watch murder shows all night, chicken wings always fit the bill.
+For many people, chicken wings are reserved for game days - and with sports in full-swing (or, uh, kick), now’s the time to act upon that impulse.
+But whether you’re planning a picnic, heading to the beach for the afternoon, or just looking to curl up on the couch and binge-watch murder shows all night, chicken wings always fit the bill.
 From Nashville hot chicken to gochujang-covered Korean-style wings, there is no shortage of great versions all around town.
-Here are six that we love.
+Here are ten that we love.

 OB Bear is one of our favorite sports bars in the city, and during normal times, it’s the kind of place you’d walk into for a quick beer, then stumble out three hours later with five new friends and a wash-off Dodgers tattoo.
 While the menu is filled with excellent bar food (the seafood pancake and spicy octopus are both musts), pretty much everyone here is eating the chicken wings.
 Coated in a sweet and spicy gochujang sauce, OB Bear’s wings are deeply savory and have a very satisfying crunch to them.
 Available for takeout and delivery.